Why Dry Clean when you have Powerizer

 Step 2 - Hand-wash or Machine wash

 When deciding if it's better to hand wash or machine wash delicate items, start with cold or warm water.
 Next, lessen the dosage.
-Powerizer has a built-in hard water softener, color-safe bleach, stain remover, color booster all-in-one.
+Powerizer has a built-in hard water softener, oxygen bleach, stain remover, color booster all in one.
 We recommend washing clothes that would typically be dry cleaned using ¼ of the usual amount of detergent.
 An average load uses one scoop of detergent.
 When laundering dry clean items, lessen the dosage to 1/4 of a scoop, however, when washing by hand, typically, you would use one gallon of water or less use and reduce the dosage to 1/2 of a teaspoon.
 Watch your garment while allowing it to soak for 5 minutes at a time.
 Use a damp microfiber cloth to scrub gently and lingering residue and tough stains.

 Step 3 Rinse Drain and rinse the garment in lukewarm water.
 Submerge the garment and swish around a few times to release any set in solution.
 Drain and repeat, if necessary.